Type of Source

 At the turn of the century many men worked long hours, which entailed their absence from the family for most of the day: That was not a rejection of fatherhood but a necessary element of it (MacNeil & O'Brien, 2002, chap.
 5).

-If you refer to publications with no author given, include the first 1-3 key words from the title instead of a name.
+If you refer to publications with no author given, then place the first 1-3 key words from the title in quotes instead of using a name.
 If no date is supplied, then type n.d. instead.
 Some digital full-text sources do not have page numbers.
 In these cases, page numbers may be omitted from the in-text citation, but a paragraph number may be used instead:

 Homes with absent fathers cost taxpayers $99.8 billion per year ("National Fatherhood," n.d., para.
 2).